HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 When the target data is the target document location (element or element collection), array, tuple or object, we use the attribute value of `at` to specify the location or name of the data member to be changed, such as `textContent`, `attr. class` and `.name` etc. Its rules are as follows:

 - If the target data is an element, we use the virtual data member name `textContent` to represent the text content of the element.
-- If the target data is an element, we use the `dataContent` virtual data member name to represent the element's data content.
+- If the target data is an element, we use `dataContent` virtual data member name to represent the element's data content.
 - If the target data is an element, we use `content` to indicate that the fragment of the target document is used as its content (this may change the structure of the DOM subtree).
 - If the target data is an element, we use `attr.<attr_name>`, `attr[attr_name]` to represent the static attribute name of the element, such as `attr.value` or `attr[value]` to represent the `value` of the element attribute value.
 - If the target data is an object, we use `.<key_name>` or `[<key_name>]` to represent the key name of the data item.
 - If the target data is an array, we use `[<index_num>]` to represent the `<index_num>`th data item in the array.
 - If the target data is a tuple, we use `[<index_num>]` to represent the `<index_num>`th data item in the tuple.

-We can use the preposition property value specification syntax without the equal sign, such as:
+We can use the preposition attribute value specification syntax without the equal sign, such as:

 ```hvml
      <update on $users[0] at '.age' with 3 >